888 tweeted tips from @EditorMark

 In music, a chord is a combination of notes.
 Natural notes are A through G. To remember the spelling of “chord," note that it adds an “H.”

 The only instance of double letters in "Cincinnati" occurs with the two consonants in the middle: "nn."

-Cite has at least three meanings (quote, commend, issue a summons to), so provide context or consider whether there's a more explicit word.
+Cite has several meanings (quote, commend, offer as example, ticket for a violation).
+Make sure it works in context or consider a more explicit word.